South Dakota Minimum Wage

 |Source: Compiled in conjunction with the South Dakota Retailers Association, November 2014; updated Oct.
 2015 by DLR.|

 There is no state statute requirement for the following state minimum wage posting; it is provided as a courtesy and for informational purposes only.
+Please note: the posting available below has been updated to reflect the minimum wage of $8.55 in effect Jan.
+1, 2016.

 The information provided on this Web page should in no way be considered legal advice.
 For specific information about your legal rights, you should consult your personal attorney.
 If you have a general question, contact us.